Major Code BS1946 - Applied Nutrition Track

 35 Park Place

 Cheryl Howe, director of studies/contact person

 TUTORIALS.
 Students are required to complete eight tutorials, including two devoted to a thesis.
 These tutorials will include experiences with basic and applied research, clinical experience, and community health and wellness with the assistance of Exercise Physiology and Nutrition faculty and existing health-related programs at Ohio University.
 In addition to the tutorials, the student must complete the Tier I English requirement, all core courses not covered by tutorials, and an appropriate number of approved electives.
-These electives may be completed from a single area of focus to acquire an academic minor or may be the courses necessary to prepare for gradute programs or to sit for the registered dietician exam.
+These electives may be completed from a single area of focus to acquire an academic minor or may be the courses necessary to prepare for the registered dietician exam.
 Internships and/or study abroad may be included within the program with special permission from the Director of Studies.
 Honors Tutorial students take a minimum of 15 hours per semester.